-Displacement caused by generalised violence affect communities in El Salvador, Guatemala, and Honduras.
-More than 650,000 people have been internally displaced within these countries.
+Displacement caused by generalised violence is affecting communities in El Salvador, Guatemala, and Honduras.
+Nearly 700,000 people have been internally displaced within these countries.

 Criminal gangs exert heavy territorial control.
 Extortion, restrictions on mobility, threats and intimidation, kidnapping, sexual violence and homicides are common.
 Massacres occur regularly.
 This context has been likened to a war situation.

-We run operations in two countries in NCA.
+We operate in two countries in the north of Central America.
 We work in Honduras, from our two field offices there, and in El Salvador, where we work in partnership with the Norwegian Red Cross and the Salvadorian Red Cross.

 People fleeing violence often remain anonymous in fear of reprisals.
 This makes it difficult for humanitarian organisations, including NRC, to reach them.